 However, over the years, researchers have cataloged ample evidence of why certain chronic diseases appear to be caused by pathogens: the inflammationThe complex biological response of vascular tissues to harmful stimuli such as pathogens or damaged cells.
 It is a protective attempt by the organism to remove the injurious stimuli as well as initiate the healing process for the tissue., the granuloma, the typical co-infections, the unique non-pathological microbial communities, etc. But, rarely have researchers found evidence of a single infectious agent, and that is because chronic diseases aren't caused by an individual species of microbe, but by ever-evolving, patient-specific whole communities of microbes.
 A fully realized understanding of metagenomics offers this key insight into chronic disease pathology.

-The genomic diversity and relative importance of distinct genotypes within natural bacterial populations have remained largely unknown and may remain so for years to come.38
+The genomic diversity and relative importance of distinct genotypes within natural bacterial populations have remained largely unknown and may remain so for years to come.63)

 The Marshall PathogenesisA description for how chronic inflammatory diseases originate and develop. makes no claims about which individual microbial species, if there are such things, are to blame for chronic disease.
 Besides, such a consideration is ancillary.
 The unique and difficult to define mix of pathogens an individual has is known as his or her pea soup – one of the definitions of which is “a dense fog.”

-At least some of the bacteria which cause disease are often intraphagocytic.
-That is, they persist inside phagocytes, the very immune cells meant to kill them.
-These microbes take hold progressively through a process called successive infection.
-Chronic forms of bacteria are able to survive and reproduce by generating substances which block and turn off the Vitamin D Receptor, a key nuclear receptorIntracellular receptor proteins that bind to hydrophobic signal molecules (such as steroid and thyroid hormones) or intracellular metabolites and are thus activated to bind to specific DNA sequences which affects transcription. which controls the innate immune responseThe body's first line of defense against intracellular and other pathogens.
+At least some of the bacteria which cause disease are intracellular.
+These microbes take hold progressively through a process called successive infectionAn infectious cascade of pathogens in which initial infectious agents slow the immune response and make it easier for subsequent infections to proliferate..
+Chronic forms of bacteria are able to survive and reproduce by generating substances which block and turn off the Vitamin D ReceptorA nuclear receptor located throughout the body that plays a key role in the innate immune response., a key nuclear receptorIntracellular receptor proteins that bind to hydrophobic signal molecules (such as steroid and thyroid hormones) or intracellular metabolites and are thus activated to bind to specific DNA sequences which affects transcription. which controls the innate immune responseThe body's first line of defense against intracellular and other pathogens.
 According to the Marshall Pathogenesis the innate immune system becomes disabled as patients develop chronic disease..
 So logical and powerful is this survival mechanism that it seems very likely that this is the primary mode by which chronic pathogenic forms persist.
-It simply makes too much evolutionary sense for pathogens not to take full advantage of a receptor, which according to one recent study, transcribes over 27,000 genes.39
+It simply makes evolutionary sense for pathogens to take full advantage of a receptor, which according to one recent study, transcribes hundreds of genes.64)